 - We don’t know the warning signs of sociopathic behavior.

 Yes, there are distinct patterns of disordered behavior — I catalogue them in my book, Red Flags of Lovefraud — 10 signs you’re dating a sociopath.
-But no one tells us them either.
+But no one tells us about them either.

 - Sociopaths seem so normal.